AdobeDocs/workfront.pt-BR/help/quicksilver/planning/general/planning-api-basics.md

 ## Versões da API do Workfront Planning

-* Versão 1.0 - lançada em julho de 2024
+* Versão 1 - lançada em julho de 2024

-  Para obter mais informações, consulte a seção [API do Workfront Planning Versão 1.0](#workfront-planning-api-version-10) neste artigo.
+  Para obter mais informações, consulte a seção [API do Workfront Planning Versão 1](#workfront-planning-api-version-1) neste artigo.
   <!--
-    Maybe retitle the "Workfront Planning API" section below to "Workfront Planning API Version 1.0" when Version 2 releases -->
+    Maybe retitle the "Workfront Planning API" section below to "Workfront Planning API Version 1" when Version 2 releases -->

 <!--
-* Version 2.0 - released in May 2026
+* Version 2 - released in May 2026

-    For more information, see the section [Workfront Planning API Version 2.0](#workfront-planning-api-version-20) in this article.
+    For more information, see the section [Workfront Planning API Version 2](#workfront-planning-api-version-2) in this article.
 -->

-## API do Workfront Planning versão 1.0
+## API do Workfront Planning Versão 1

-A API do Workfront Planning versão 1.0 foi lançada em julho de 2024.
+A API do Workfront Planning versão 1 foi lançada em julho de 2024.

-As seções a seguir descrevem a funcionalidade disponível na API do Workfront versão 1.0.
+As seções a seguir descrevem a funcionalidade que foi disponibilizada na API do Workfront versão 1.

+Todas as versões futuras da API conterão a mesma funcionalidade, a menos que especificado de outra forma.

 <!--
 Becky had put the title of this article as"Workfront Planning API URL", but she did not document what that URL is; asking dev and hiding it for now